Glass 8 min read

 The lid of the kiln contains a metallic composite material specially formulated to absorb microwave energy and convert it to radiant heat.
 The microwave doesn’t heat the glass directly.
 It heats the lid, and the lid heats the glass sitting inside.
 Temperatures inside reach roughly 1500°F (815°C), which is enough to fuse compatible glass but nowhere near the 2300°F a pottery kiln needs to mature stoneware.

 The control you have over this process is crude.
 Start the microwave for a few minutes, stop it, lift the lid carefully with heat-resistant gloves, look at the glass, decide if it’s done.
 The glass either isn’t fused yet (fire more), is tack-fused with the edges softened and rounded (stop here if you want a 3D result), or is fully fused flat (stop here for a smooth surface).
 The problem is that each firing is slightly different: the kiln’s heating composite degrades a little each use, your microwave runs at a slightly different wattage than the manufacturer’s test unit, and the glass thickness and quantity changes the heat load.
+Higher wattage heats faster and runs hotter, so a 1200W microwave needs less time than an 800W one for the same result.
 Keep notes from your first few firings.
 You’ll find your specific microwave-and-kiln combination’s sweet spot, and then it becomes reproducible.

 One technical note from Glacial Art Glass’s guide that the product pages skip: most microwave kilns sold at different price points come from the same overseas manufacturers.
 The premium listings mainly add gloves, sample glass, and accessories.
 The kiln itself is functionally identical across brands (verified June 2026 against Glacial Art Glass’s supplier knowledge base).